PROFILE

 Route3D is a three dimensional mapping program intended for outdoor activities such as hiking.
 Maps are displayed in perspective, the better to appreciate elevation changes.
 Routes can be animated along with their elevation profile.

-The current position on the map is shown by a blue ball cursor in the middle of the screen.
-The cursor is always in the center of the screen.
-The cursor can be moved by dragging the screen with a finger.
-Use two fingers to tilt (vertical pinch), rotate (twist), and zoom (horizontal pinch).
+The current position on the map is shown by a blue ball cursor in the center of the screen.
+Drag the screen to move the map.
+Press the screen with two fingers and pinch to zoom, twist to rotate, or drag to tilt.

 File help